Ricardo Bofill: Taller de Arquitectura

 In 2000, Bofill re-centralized the activities of the Taller at its head office near Barcelona.
 His designs in more recent years gradually shed his classical decorative vocabulary of the 1980s and 1990s, while retaining a highly formal sense of geometry.
 Representative buildings of this more recent period include the W Barcelona Hotel on the Barcelona seafront and the Mohammed VI Polytechnic University in Ben Guerir, Morocco.

 Personal life and death

 Bofill met Italian actress Serena Vergano in 1962; their son Ricardo Emilio Bofill was born in 1965.

+In the 1970s, Bofill dated Yves Saint Laurent muse and fahsion designer Loulou de la Falaise.

-Bofill and French visual artist Annabelle d'Huart had another son, Pablo Bofill, born in 1980.
-Both sons eventually worked with their father at Ricardo Bofill Taller de Arquitectura, and are co-leading the firm as of January 2022.
+Bofill and French visual artist Annabelle d'Huart had a son, Pablo Bofill, born in 1980.
+Both of his sons eventually worked with their father at Ricardo Bofill Taller de Arquitectura, and are co-leading the firm as of January 2022.
 From the 1990s, Bofill lived in Barcelona together with Catalan designer Marta de Vilallonga.
 In October 2021, he was named in the Pandora Papers.